luciopaiva/witchcraft/README.md

 *Note: you may want to add it to your shell's login script, otherwise you'll need to restart it every time you reboot your system.*

-## Install Chrome extension
+## Step 2: install Chrome extension

 The extension is in the folder `chrome-extension/`.
 Please refer to Google on how to install development Chrome extensions on the most recent Chrome release.
 I am not writing the steps here since this is likely to change for newer Chrome versions.

 After both the server is running and the extension is installed, you're good to go.
-Write your kick-ass scripts and just put it under `~/.js`.
+Write your kick-ass scripts and just put them under `~/.js`.

 # How it works